-However, this doesn’t mean that signing up for credit cards during the pandemic isn’t a good idea.
-There are some issuers which have the best credit card welcome offers that are worth hundreds of dollars in value.
+However, this doesn’t mean that signing up for travel credit cards during the pandemic isn’t a good idea.
+There are some issuers that have the best credit card welcome offers that are worth hundreds of dollars in value.
 You can then use these points towards tons of award redemptions!

 I previously highlighted how you can use your current stash of credit card points and airline frequent flyer miles on everyday expenses.
 From Amazon to Doordash to Panera Bread gift cards, those points could help during these tough financial times.

 But even if you don’t have years worth of credit card points, banks are still offering sizable credit card offers.
 In fact, we’ve listed three credit card options below, which in our opinion, have the best credit card welcome offers as of this writing.

 Basically, these points are an easy way to get really great deals without shelling out money.

 The Chase Sapphire Preferred has one of the best welcome offers in the market.
 The card has a $95 annual fee which is pretty reasonable because new cardholders can get 60,000 Chase points after spending $4,000 on the card within three months.
 It also earns 2x points on travel and dining.

 Chase advertises that the 60,000 points are worth $750 in travel.
 This is absolutely true.
 But who is planning vacations for the foreseeable future?
 Fortunately for us, Chase points can be redeemed for one cent each for cash, meaning those 60,000 points can be converted to $750 in cash with the click of a button.
 All for using a specific credit card for four months.